See it in action

 Limitations

-Doesn't track evolution of facts
+Doesn't track how facts change over time

-Doesn't track evolution of facts
+Doesn't track how facts change over time

-Performance varies by model
+Results vary by model

-Performance varies by model
+Results vary by model

 Troubleshooting

-- For browser extension: Check that Chat History is enabled in settings
+- For the browser extension, check that Chat History Recall is enabled in settings

-Irrelevant Context
+Irrelevant context

-Irrelevant Context
+Irrelevant context

 - Exclude irrelevant chats from the Chats tab